JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Cap Stone Project (Game design Document).md

 5. Explore and Find more clues at different places
 	1. Direct Clues
 	2. Scattered Clues
+	3. Note the clues down again.
-6. Then markdown, first one to get 3 clues is the real victim
+6. ==Then markdown, first one to get 3 clues against the victim is the real victim==
 7. Finale

 Permanent Mechanic:-